VO2 Max Testing In Australia

 What are the risks of doing a VO₂ Max test?

-There are mild risks when completing a VO2 Max test.
-These include, cardiovascular stress, respiratory issues, muscle strain/injury, dizziness or fainting and general discomfort.
+There are mild risks when completing a VO₂ Max test.
+These include cardiovascular stress, respiratory issues, muscle strain/injury, dizziness or fainting and general discomfort.
 These risks are generally low for healthy individuals but can be higher for those with pre-existing health conditions.
 It’s important to have the test supervised by trained professionals who can monitor for any adverse effects.
+Additionally, exercising during the test can lead to various physiological responses such as lactate production and changes in oxygen consumption.

-A consent form should be filled out prior to completing the tests including the following questions:
+A consent form should be filled out before completing the tests, including the following questions:

 • Do you ever experience unexplained pains or discomfort in your chest at rest or during physical activity/exercise?